Contaminated Land Management sub-programs

 - Yass Valley Council

-Local government is the EPA’s main partner in preventing and dealing with legacy contamination.
-The appropriate management of contaminated land is critical to maintaining a healthy environment and healthy community within NSW.
+Local government and the EPA partner together to prevent contamination from current activities and manage legacy contamination in NSW.
+The appropriate management of contaminated land is critical to maintaining healthy environments and healthy communities within NSW.

-- to improve the management of non-regulated contaminated sites in regional areas of NSW
+The objective of the CRCB is to improve the management of non-regulated contaminated land in regional NSW by increasing technical capabilities within local government.

 - preparing a risk matrix of known contaminated sites within the area and considering if any known sites should be notified to the EPA